onlyuser/XLang/README.md

     I needed a way to store the "progress" of a visitation, so it can be suspended temporarily and resumed later.
-A direct approach would be to keep a reference to the most recently visited child node in a static variable, but that assumes a linear visitation limited to ascending or descending traversals.
+A direct approach would be to keep a reference to the most recently visited child node in a static variable, but this assumes a linear visitation limited to ascending or descending traversals.
 Enter the coroutine, whose main purpose is to provide flow control for systems that involve pre-emption, even in a single-threaded programming model, exactly what I need for my visitor.